gojimmypi/osp/realm/README.md

 Consider performing a full, brute-force clean with `clean_realm.bat`.

 For more information see [dotnet/msbuild #5486](https://github.com/dotnet/msbuild/issues/5486) and [Visual Studio Developer Community](https://developercommunity.visualstudio.com/t/NETSdk-build-runs-unexpectedly-undesir/10816622?).

+After the initial undo of changes, the reload typically does not occur again.

 ## Generating a new Realm-core patch file: